CherniIyes/Chat-App/README.md

 # Chat-App

-A simple fullstack chat demo with React and Firebase.
+A simple fullstack chat app demo application with React and Firebase.

 If you face any problem starting the app try these